We are thrilled to welcome our new Literary & Foreign Rights Assistant, Julia Fink, to Sheldon Fogelman Agency as of September 14, 2022.

 We're excited to announce that in summer 2023, Random House Studio will be publishing author Leslie Kimmelman's nonfiction picture book READY, SET, RUN!, illustrated by Jessie Hartland.
 Facts about the history of the marathon are intertwined with a narrative that highlights a community coming together during this long run through the city's five boroughs.
 Amy Stern negotiated the author deal.

 We're thrilled to announce that author/illustrator Su Youn Lee's debut picture book HAVE YOU EATEN?, publishing on April 19, 2022 from Feiwel and Friends, is now available for preorder.
 Janine Le negotiated the deal for world rights.

 Congratulations to author/illustrator Robin Robinson, whose middle grade graphic novel NO ONE RETURNS FROM THE ENCHANTED FOREST was published by First Second on May 25, 2021!
 It received glowing reviews from Kirkus Reviews, Publishers Weekly, School Library Journal, Booklist, and Bulletin of the Center for Children's Books.
+It was also selected for the ALA Graphic Novels & Comics Round Table's 2021 Best Graphic Novels for Children Reading List and the Texas Library Association's 2022 Little Maverick Graphic Reading List.
 Amy Stern negotiated the deal for world rights.